 - Staking has centralizing forces: The staking landscape may be more centralized than the mining landscape, supporting fewer, more concentrated winners.
-That is because a staking pool’s ability to issue a liquid staking derivative like stETH creates a powerful network effect that doesn’t exist in proof of work mining.
+That is because a staking pool’s ability to issue a liquid staking token like stETH creates a powerful network effect that doesn’t exist in proof of work mining.

 In this post, we want to explain the thoughts that led to Lido’s current design and how we plan on transitioning Lido to a piece of fully trustless infrastructure.

-When we launched Lido, it was not possible to create a fully trustless staking pool and derivative.
+When we launched Lido, it was not possible to create a fully trustless staking pool and token.
 So we had to choose between a) delaying our launch or b) providing the best possible alternative to exchange staking while minimizing the amount of trust required.